ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 * Whether the connection can be used to send data.
-A connection can not be used for sending if the connection was created with the Selection Property `Direction of Communication` set to `unidirectional receive` or if a Message marked as `Final` was sent over this connection, see {{msg-final}}.
+A connection can not be used for sending if the connection was created with the Selection Property `Direction of Communication` set to `unidirectional receive` or if a Message marked as `Final` was sent over this connection.
+See {{msg-final}}.

 * Whether the connection can be used to receive data.
-A connection cannot be used for reading if the connection was created with the Selection Property `Direction of Communication` set to `unidirectional send` or if a Message marked as `Final` was received, see {{receiving-final-messages}}.
+A connection cannot be used for reading if the connection was created with the Selection Property `Direction of Communication` set to `unidirectional send` or if a Message marked as `Final` was received.
+See {{receiving-final-messages}}.
 The latter is only supported by certain transport protocols, e.g., by TCP as half-closed connection.

-* For Connections that are Establishing: Transport Properties that the application specified on the Preconnection, see {{selection-props}}.
+* For Connections that are Established or Closing: Transport Properties that the application specified on the Preconnection.
+See {{selection-props}}.
+  Selection properties of type `Preference` will be exposed as boolean values indicating whether or not the property applies to the selected transport.

 * For Connections that are Established, Closing, or Closed: Selection ({{selection-props}}) and Connection Properties ({{connection-props}}) of the